 6 capacity rifle

 6 capacity rifle shelves fit anywhere on the system.
-Stock base supports sit on the shelf.
+The stock base supports sit on the shelf.

 Single stock shelves